CUH Logo

 Rarely, the line can irritate the heart and cause abnormal heart rhythms or cause fluid to build up in the sac around the heart.
 If you feel any palpitations, light-headedness, dizziness or shortness of breath it is important to seek immediate medical advice.

-You should not feel pain when the line is being used – if you do, please report this to your nurse or doctor.
+You should not feel pain when the line is being used – if you do, then please report this.

 How is the portacath removed when it is no longer needed?

 The portacath is removed in hospital by making a small cut just above the port.
-Local anaesthetic is given to numb the area around the port.
-Dissolvable stitches are used to close the wound and it will be sealed with a special glue.
-It is important to note that blood samples may be taken and blood thinning medication will be stopped before the removal - this will be arranged by your nurses or your doctor.
+Local anesthetic is given to numb the area around the port.
+Dissolvable stitches are used to close the wound and it will be sealed with glue - this sloughs off on its own approximately one week after the application.
+It is important to note that blood samples may be taken and blood thinning medication will be stopped before the removal - this will be arranged by the specialist team.

 Same sex bays and bathrooms are offered in all wards except critical care and theatre recovery areas where the use of high-tech equipment and/or specialist one to one care is required.